top of page

 • 1 min read

-When who she sees is familiar yet strange,
+When who she sees is familiar yet strange

-And that for now on everything will change,
+And that for now on everything will change

-Wanting her grandma to open her eyes,
+Wanting her Nana to open her eyes

-And nothing can repair a broken heart,
+But nothing can repair her broken heart.

-That death is a pretend-game grownups play.
+That death is a lie, a game grownups play

 “Can we have one more day before you leave?”